Climb Mount Olympus With Alpine Ascents

 The undisputed crown jewel of the Olympic Mountain Range, Mount Olympus, originally named Sunh-a-do beckons mountaineers to her remote summit.
 Though the peak is relatively diminutive in stature when compared to the Cascade volcanoes, glory on Olympus comes only after trekking 17.5 miles through a primeval temperate rainforest, crossing the crevassed Blue Glacier, and scrambling an exposed summit ridge.
 For any Northwest climber this peak is considered a rite of passage; for everyone this is an adventure through the beautiful and diverse terrain of Olympic National Park, which has been designated a UNESCO World Heritage Site.

 Alpine Ascents’ five-day climb of Mount Olympus is an excellent choice for climbers who appreciate the journey as well as the destination.
 This instructional course/summit climb teaches the basics of glacier mountaineering, including proper ice axe use and self-arrest skills, glacier travel, and basic rope techniques while aiming to summit a remote peak at the very center of Olympic National Park.
 With a 3:1 climber-to-guide ratio, we offer personal and hands-on training with an experienced guide team.
 Successful completion of this program gives you the required skills for some of our more advanced expeditions as well as serious bragging rights.

 Tents Equipment & Meals

-Provided: Transportation.
-All group climbing equipment, including climbing ropes and technical hardware; meals (except lunch); and tents.
+Provided: All group climbing equipment, including climbing ropes, technical hardware, and tents; breakfasts and dinners on the mountain.

-Not Provided: Personal equipment and lunches.
+Not Provided: Transportation, personal equipment, and lunches.
 You are responsible for all items on the Gear List.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.